Management of Acid Reflux: Q&A with Dr Deepak Suri

 Q: What are the symptoms of acid reflux and how is it diagnosed?

 The main symptom is heartburn (a rising, burning feeling behind the chest).
 It can vary with posture and is often worse after eating large, fatty, or spicy meals.
 Other symptoms may include regurgitation or an acidic or bitter taste in your mouth.
-You may be asked to try an acid suppressing medication (PPI) to see if your symptoms improve.
-If they do not improve, an endoscopy may be required for patients with chronic symptoms, patients over the age of 55, those with diagnostic uncertainly, or any with alarming symptoms.
+You may be asked to try an acid-suppressing medication (PPI) to see if your symptoms improve.
+If they do not improve, an endoscopy may be required for patients with chronic symptoms, patients over the age of 55, those with diagnostic uncertainty, or any with alarming symptoms.

 Simple changes to lifestyle factors can help alleviate reflux symptoms.
 Eat small meals, aim to lose excess weight, avoid spicy, fatty and acidic foods, raise the head-end of your bed by about 10cm, and quit smoking.